Xkernel: Principled Performance Tunability of Operating System Kernels: Evaluation

 Out of the 367 CSes, 82 have symbolic values $IV$ that differ from the \perfconst value $V$ in the source representation (\sref{sec:expression:recovery}). \sysname correctly recovers the symbolic relations for all cases.
 Only three CSes require dual-location indirections to handle irreversible updates (\sref{sec:synthesis:algo}).

 We obtained 300 SSes in total from the 367 CSes.
-As shown in Figure~\ref{fig:dataset-cs-dist}, \wentaoNumbersNumPerfConstsWithSsReduction{} of the \perfconsts exhibits CSes that have data dependencies, resulting in smaller number of SSes compared to its number of CSes.
+As shown in Figure~\ref{fig:dataset-cs-dist}, \wentaoNumbersNumPerfConstsWithSsReduction{} of the \perfconsts exhibit CSes that have data dependencies, resulting in a smaller number of SSes compared to their number of CSes.

 Figure~\ref{fig:dataset-ss-cs-func-cdf} compares the sizes of CSes, SSes, and kernel functions.
 CSes are small, mostly containing a single instruction; only 12 contain two, and one each at lengths 3, 4, 5, and 7.
 This confirms that the point where a \perfconst first affects runtime state is simple and compact.
 The median SS contains only \wentaoNumbersSsSizeMedian{} instructions, showing that safe transitions are usually confined to a small scope.
 SS size, however, has a long tail significantly larger than CS size, reflecting the inherent complexity of kernel data dependencies.
+The largest SS in our dataset is about 8K instructions.
 SSes make these dependencies explicit.
 Functions expand the scope unnecessarily and are much larger than SS except in extreme cases, but with weaker safety guarantee than SSes.